-"It's great that the money we raised will help to do that," he
+"It's great that the money we raised will help to do that," he said.

-For Just Better Care director Mr Fergus Nelson, what stuck out from the night's discussions was the amount of time people in crisis had to wait for assistance.

-ABOVE: Cosy but
+For Just Better Care director Mr Fergus Nelson, what stuck out from the night's discussions was the amount of time ABOVE: Cosy but not so comfortable.